 Once per week, fellows are allotted a half-day to work on scholarly activity, attend didactics or communication training, work on a quality improvement project, and self-care.
-This time can also be used for required bereavement calls.
+This time can also be used for bereavement calls.
 The fellow will be expected to report progress and seek guidance from the Program Director during the regularly scheduled PD-Fellow meetings.

 Palliative Care Clinic